Will Chick-fil-A be serving its chicken with a side of homophobia?

 The news of Chick-fil-A’s controversy became widespread, and advocacy groups called for a boycott of the restaurant and staged protests outside restaurants across the country.
 Chick-fil-A’s popularity and sales rose despite the controversy.

-Since then, Chick-fil-A has been working to restore its image by vowing to not support groups with anti-LGBT agenda.
-The company has also been working with LGBT activist Shane Windmeyer.
+Since then, Chick-fil-A has been working to restore its image by vowing to not support groups with anti-LGBTQ2 agenda.
+The company has also been working with LGBTQ2 activist Shane Windmeyer.
 Despite these efforts for good publicity, reports from 2016 showed the company donated $1.8 million to three non-profits known for anti-gay beliefs and practices.

 In an interview with CityNews following the announcement of the Toronto expansion, Rich Matherne, vice president of Chick-fil-A International, said he “could not make a commitment on behalf of the company,” when asked if the company would no longer fund any anti-gay groups following their expansion to Canada.